juliosong/blog/_posts/2021-08-21-unusual-pronunciation-in-singing.md

 the originally unreleased final stop /-t̚/ again gets merged with the subsequent onset /h/.
 I'm not totally familiar with Cantopop, but based on my limited experience Hacken Lee's songs manifest this feature most regularly.
 I'll leave it to Cantonese-speaking friends to verify/falsify this. 👀

 The above are the four main cases of unusual singing pronunciation that had occurred to me on the subway last night.
 Now that I'm on it, I realize there are still more cases, such as the Korean ones mentioned in [this thread](https://korean.stackexchange.com/questions/5055/does-korean-pronunciation-sometimes-differ-in-singing-rapping-compared-to-spok) and the Japanese ones mentioned in [this thread](https://japanese.stackexchange.com/questions/11113/what-are-the-pronunciation-differences-between-speaking-and-singing-japanese).
-It is worth noting that Japanese seems quite exceptional in this respect, in that while the unusual pronunciations in English, Korean, and Cantonese songs are all somewhat "avant-garde," those in Japanese songs are pretty "vintage" (i.e., they typically go back to historical manners of pronunciation).
+It is worth noting that Japanese seems quite exceptional in this respect, in that while the unusual pronunciations in English, Korean, and Cantonese songs are all somewhat "avant-garde," those in Japanese songs are pretty "vintage"---they typically go back to historical manners of pronunciation.

 As mentioned above, I haven't found professional linguistic studies on this topic (Please let me know if you know some!).
 But there are actually several questions that merit investigation:
 - Are there similar phenomena in other languages?
 (I guess yes.)
 - Are there further types of special singing pronunciation in world languages apart from the above-mentioned avant-garde and vintage types?
 - What linguistic and extralinguistic factors lie behind such phenomena?

 There could even be a new area of study named pop song phonetics, which I'm sure would be a highly popular course on campus lol.
-But since I'm no phonetician (or phonologist), I'll just wait to be enlightened by qualified experts while listening to more pop songs along the way. 🎶😃
+But since I'm no phonetician or phonologist, I'll have to wait to be enlightened by real experts.
+Meanwhile, I'll just listen to more pop songs to enjoy myself. 🎶😃